David Agus: Career

 Agus was an attending physician in the Department of Medical Oncology and head of the Laboratory of Tumor Biology at the Memorial Sloan-Kettering Cancer Center in New York.
 He was also Assistant Professor of Medicine at Cornell University Medical Center.

 As director of the Spielberg Family Center for Applied Proteomics at Cedars-Sinai Medical Center in Los Angeles, he led multidisciplinary research on the development and use of proteomic technologies to guide individualized medical treatment.
 The center grew out of earlier clinical projects at Cedars-Sinai, where Agus served as an attending physician in oncology, which observed striking differences between the aggressiveness of prostate cancer in certain patients and their ability to respond to treatment.

 In 2009, he joined the University of Southern California, where he is professor of medicine and biomedical engineering at the USC Keck School of Medicine and Viterbi School of Engineering.
 That year, he became founding director of the Center for Applied Molecular Medicine at USC.

 Agus is the founding director and CEO of the Ellison Medical Institute, which researches preventive medicine and treatments for cancer.
 The institute was established in 2016 with a $200 million donation from Larry Ellison.

 Agus's research has focused on the use of technology to model cancer and on new cancer treatments.
 He also maintains an oncology practice to apply his team's research discoveries to the patients under his care.

-He has founded and co-founded several companies, including Oncology.com, Navigenics, a personalized medicine company, Applied Proteomics, co-founded with Danny Hillis, Sensei, a wellness and lifestyle company co-founded with Larry Ellison, and Sensei Agriculture.
+He has founded and co-founded several companies, including Oncology.com, Navigenics, a personalized medicine company, Applied Proteomics, co-founded with Danny Hillis, Sensei, a wellness and lifestyle company, and Sensei Agriculture were both co-founded with Larry Ellison.

-Writing, plagiarism controversy
+Writing

-Agus has written several books, including The End of Illness (2012), A Short Guide to a Long Life (2014), and The Lucky Years: How to Thrive in the Brave New World of Health (2016).
+Agus has written several books, including The End of Illness (2012), A Short Guide to a Long Life (2014), The Lucky Years: How to Thrive in the Brave New World of Health (2016), and The Book of Animal Secrets: Nature’s Lesson for a Long and Happy Life (2023).